EwanC1991/EwanC1991/README.md

 ### Projects

+Unity Pokemon Game is a personal project I'm working on to learn C# and Unity.
+My plan is to implement all the features from a Pokemon Game in the future.

 <a href=https://youtu.be/R3GZs2y-3nc>Sunnyside Travel App</a> is a Travel Bucket List App.
 It allows a user to add Countries, Cities and Sights to an SQLite database.
 The user is also able to mark each destination as visited or unvisited as well as viewing a page of all visited and unvisited locations.

 <a href=https://youtu.be/ytmQLcLkD7w>ENB Portfolio Finance</a> is a Shares Tracker App.
 It allows a user to view the current prices of shares on the NASDAQ and compares the shares saved to the portfolio against the current price to show the profit/loss of each trade.
 You can also view a chart to check a shares performance over a long period of time.